lamalab-org/secs/experiments/structure_elucidation/README.md

 </div>

+All the files necessary for this Notebook to run can be found on [Zenodo](https://zenodo.org/records/14177705).

+## ⚙️System Requirements

+To run the notebook you need a CUDA compatible device.

 ## 📓 Demo

 The `demo.ipynb` is a Jupyter Notebook showcasing the pipeline that consists of 4 steps.
 It is assumed that we know the molecular formula of the compound.
 All the files for this demo can be found on the